SunlayGGX/Storm/README.md

  + **enableThresholdDensity (boolean, facultative)**: Enable the neighbour threshold density.
 Maybe for simulation that is with a filled domain (no void).
 Default is true.
  + **useRotationFix (boolean, facultative)**: Specify if we should use the last rotation fix.
 Default is true.
  + **enableDensitySolve (boolean, facultative)**: Specify if we should enable the invariant PPE (Pressure Poisson Equation) density solver.
 Default is true.
+ + **useBernouilliPrinciple (boolean, facultative)**: Compute dynamic pressure along the fluid to produce additional pressure forces in the fluid using Bernoulli's principle.
+This is experimental.
+Default is false.

 #### RigidBodies